 - A ropelike growth

-The actual cause of Dupuytren’s Contracture is unknown.
-However, there are several risk factors that increase a person’s likelihood of suffering from it.
+The actual cause of Dupuytren’s contracture is unknown.
+However, several risk factors increase a person’s likelihood of suffering from it.
 One of the biggest is smoking.
 So if you still need another reason to stop, here it is.

 - Occupations with exposure to regular vibrations